Press Play (band): Band history

-The band quickly began work on a new album that would release only a year later.
+The band quickly began work on a new album, NY2LA which was released a year later.
 Paige Adkins was replaced by a new female lead, Sada K. Jackson.
-They dubbed the new album NY2LA.
 The album reached No. 3 on the Billboard Christian Albums chart, moving slightly down from its predecessor.
 The first single released from the album was the title track, which featured guest rapper Tyler James Williams from Everybody Hates Chris.
 The single peaked at No. 20 on the Christian CHR chart.
 Christian CHR station Air1 released the music video for "NY2LA".

 In late 2010, Press Play decided to part ways with Dream Center and head out on the road full time.
 A majority of the band stayed behind to continue leading worship which led to almost an entirely new band, though Dave and Sada remained.
 Drummer Mike Adams and singer and keyboard player Jonathan Thulin joined.
 Thulin was travelling as a solo artist at the time and signed to Dream shortly after joining the group.
 His album The Anatomy of a Heartflow was released on September 13, 2011.
-After a short hiatus, Press Play went out on a six-week tour with openers Rachael Lampa, Charmaine and Ryan Stevenson early in 2011.
+After a short hiatus, Press Play went out on a six-week tour with openers Rachael Lampa, Australian artist Charmaine, and Ryan Stevenson early in 2011.
 Singing in churches around the US, Press Play once again became inspired to start writing a new album, World Anthem, which was written and recorded in 11 days with the whole team contributing, including David Thulin, the brother of Jonathan Thulin and the one responsible for the majority of the beats and sequencing on the album.
 On the new album, Press Play went for a bit of a new sound by adding Jonathan as another one of the lead vocalists, using three very different voices to create one defined dance sound.
 The album released on September 27, 2011 on Dream/Universal Records.
 The album also features vocals from Manwell Reyes of Group 1 Crew and Mark Marques of Shake the Nation.
-Three members were added: bass player Sean Cook, vocalist Nicole Croteau, and lead guitar Michael Baja were added.
+Three members were added: bass player Sean Cook, vocalist Nicole Croteau, and lead guitar Michael Baja.